deckhouse/virtualization/docs/USER_GUIDE.md

       name: <additional-disk-name>
 ```

 To detach a disk, remove it from the list.
-The disk will be detached from the running virtual machine without a reboot.

 How to work with bootable block devices in the web interface: